-Lemma 2 and its proof have the following algorithmic consequences:
+Lemma 2 and its proof have the following algorithmic consequences for LPs in standard form:

 - 1. Given a feasible solution of value q, one can find in polynomial time a basic feasible solution of value at most q. - 2.
-In order to solve an LP optimaly, it suffices to consider only basic feasible solutions.
-As there are at most $\binom{n}{m}$ basic feasible solutions, we can solve LPs optimaly in this time.
+In order to solve an LP optimally, it suffices to consider only basic feasible solutions.
+As there are at most $\binom{n}{m}$ basic feasible solutions, we can solve LPs optimally in this time.